-There is loads of museums in Singapore to keep you busy for a while, here is a few worth visiting.
+There is loads of museums in Singapore that will keep you busy for a while, here is a few worth visiting.

 Visit Universal Studios Singapore

-Situated on Sentosa Island, opened in 2010.
-In Singapore, Universal Studios Singapore has seven themed sections with countless rides and shows, all related to major hit movies.
+Situated on Sentosa Island, Universal Studios Singapore opened in 2010.
+In Singapore, Universal Studios has seven themed sections with countless rides and shows, all related to major hit movies.

-Universal Studios is perfect for a day of thrill-seeking adventure.
+Universal Studios is always a good day out for the family or thrill seeker.
 With seven zones, you might be hard-pushed to pack it all in one day!
 Remember it can get very busy at the weekend or if there is a public holiday.

 Ticket prices start from S$80 for adult and child S$65.

 Orchard Road is a shopper’s paradise.
-The mile-long street houses tons of eateries and a whopping 47 shopping malls.
-The boulevard is filled with designer names and luxury stores with humming of neon lights and the swiping of credit cards.
+It is a mile-long street of eateries and over 47 shopping malls.
+The boulevard is filled with designer names and luxury stores.
+There is no shortage of shops or restaurants on Orchard Road.

 Orchard Road is a great spot to people-watch and do a bit of window-shopping and maybe compose a fantasy shopping wish-list.

 Chinatown is a great place to visit.
-Singapore’s Chinatown offers loads of bars, pubs, massage parlours, shopping centres, markets if seeking souvenirs as well as a large concentration of ancient mosques and temples.
+Singapore’s Chinatown is filled with restaurants, bars, pubs, shopping centers, markets as well as a large concentration of ancient mosques and temples.

 Chinatown is cheap in comparison to the rest of Singapore and as such recommended buying any gifts you might want to bring back home here.

-And even if you’re not looking to do much shopping, visitors say the food alone is more than worth the trek.
+And even if you’re not looking to do much shopping, Chinatown is worth visiting if only to try the food in Chinatown.

 The Singapore Zoo is broken up into 11 different zones and has 12 exhibits.
-There is over 300 species of animal in the zoo with over 15% considered to be threatened species.
+There are over 300 species of animals in the zoo with over 15% considered to be threatened species.

-There is 4 parks at the Singapore Zoo and for single park entry ticket prices range from S$29 – S$33 for adult and child S$19 – S$23.
-For the multi park option, ticket prices range from S$49 – S$79 for adult and child S$29 – S$59.
+There are 4 parks at the Singapore Zoo and for a single park, entry ticket prices range from S$29 – S$33 for adults and children S$19 – S$23.
+For the multi-park option, ticket prices range from S$49 – S$79 for adults and child S$29 – S$59.

-Here are the 4 parks to visit in Singapore zoo.
+Here are the 4 parks to visit in the zoo.

-- Singapore Zoo – see more than 2800 animals representing over 300 species of mammals, birds and reptiles.
+- Singapore Zoo – With more than 2800 animals representing over 300 species of mammals, birds, and reptiles.